aistairc/RDF-star2Vec/README.md

 ## Walk strategies
 RDF-star2Vec introduces graph walk methods that allow probabilistic transition between a quoted triple (QT) and its compositional entities.

-- qs-walk (from QT to <i>subject</i>): walks from the QT to its compositional entity that is in the role of subject
+- qs-walk (from QT to <i>subject</i>): walks from the QT to its compositional entity that is in the role of subject.
 - oq-wal (from <i>object</i> to QT): walks from the compositional entity that is in the role of object to the QT.
+- qo-walk (from QT to <i>object</i>): walks from the QT to its compositional entity that is in the role of object.
+- sq-walk (from <i>subject</i> to QT): walks from the compositional entity that is in the role of subject to the QT.

 ## How to use